Project: Health Hub

 When identifying health workers to assign to an open request, or to look for a particular patient details in certain requests, it may be useful to only display items in a list that match a particular constraint.

-command, you can set the GUI to display health workers and
+Using the filter command, you can set the GUI to display health workers and

 requests whose fields match the keywords`that are specified in the `filter